-Postpartum care is the health care provided for a period of up to 57 days post-delivery.
+Postpartum care is the health care provided for a period that begins on the last day of pregnancy and continues up to 84 days after delivery.
 This is called a postpartum visit.
 This final part of maternity care is very important and should not be avoided even if your delivery went well.
 Your provider will examine you for medical and behavioral health needs after your baby was born.
 Many individuals that have given birth can feel sad or depressed after their baby is born.
 Tell your provider if you have these feelings.
 Depression can be treated.
 It is important to let someone know if you are feeling depressed.
 Family planning services are included if provided by a physician or a practitioner.
 Call Member Services at 1-888-788-4408, TTY/TDY: 711 to schedule an appointment or if you need a ride to your postpartum care appointments.